I’m sure every parent has experienced a time when their child was completely out of control.

 To be honest, sensory activities are ones that we haven’t quite delved into, other than meditation.

-However, Theo has been having a LOT of difficulty transitioning to bedtime and I want to make him a calm down sensory bin to help him with the transition.
+However, Theo has been having a LOT of difficulties transitioning to bedtime and I want to make him a calm down sensory bin to help him with the transition.

 We have seen a play-based counselor a few times with Theo.
 One of the things she recommended was meditation.